 When it comes to selecting an SPF for yourself or others, don’t just go with anything on the counter or with the highest coverage time.
 Ensure to always pay the same kind of attention you give to selecting a moisturizer to fleet your sunscreen.

 Applying the right SPF on your skin will not only shield you from sunburn but foster long-term beautiful skin.

 Here are some guides to selecting the perfect sunscreen for your skin.

 For any beauty product you might want to use on oily skin, the perfect solution is an oil-free one.
 If yours is oily skin, you should get a lightweight moisturizer with at least a 30 rating number.
 This protects your skin from the UV rays

 Many sunscreens with a higher SPF are usually thicker than ones with a lower SPF.
-Rather opt for gels, lotions, mineral powders, instead of creams.
+Rather opt for gels, lotions, and mineral powders, instead of creams.

-When a sunscreen offers a higher Sun protection factor, it leaves the skin feeling sticky and oily.
+When sunscreen offers a higher Sun protection factor, it leaves the skin feeling sticky and oily.
 This kind of SPF product can clog your skin pores or cause breakouts.

 How Does SPF Work for Dry Skin

 This skin type is usually seen as the opposite of oily skin.
 While oily skin hates oils and serums, dry skin loves oils and serums to keep it moisturized.